-A Ragù is called “white” when it doesn’t contain any tomato sauce.
+A Ragù is called “white” namely ” in bianco”, when it doesn’t contain any tomato sauce.
 In Italy, it is not uncommon to find cinnamon as an ingredient in savoury preparations or even added to cured meats.
 This ragù version with cinnamon is widespread in Veneto, Emilia Romagna and Piedmont.
-We suggest to prepare it with tagliatelle, but it pairs well with any kind of pasta.
+We suggest to prepare it with tagliatelle albeit it pairs well with any kind other pasta.

 Serves: 4 | Preparation time: 20 mins | Cooking time: 40 mins